 5 years of a journey that I did not ask for or like.

-But 5 year of God’s amazing grace.
+God’s amazing grace.

 Things have not been perfect or glorious.